The 16 Best (& Easiest!) Ways to Increase Sales Over the Holidays

 - hannukkah decor

-If you're a local or service-oriented business, you can target keywords like
+If you're a local or service-oriented business, make sure to update your listings for the holidays for local SEO.
+For content, you can target keywords like:

 - home cleaning tips for the holidays